|Table of Content|

 - This “half-life” measurement means that it takes the body approximately four hours to eliminate half of a normal dose of hydrocodone

 - People who are height-weight proportionate could expect the elimination of hydrocodone from their body within 24 hours of taking a normal dose

 One of several metabolites comprising hydrocodone, norhydrocodone is created in the liver following consumption of hydrocodone and produces slight stimulation of opioid receptors in the brain.
 Urine testing of hydrocodone users has found that norhydrocodone may be detected for much longer periods than hydrocodone and another metabolite called hydromorphone.

 Consequently, hydrocodone abusers tend to accumulate and retain norhydrocodone in their blood and urine.
 Moreover, those abstaining from hydrocodone use for several days following weeks of abuse may not necessarily pass a drug test.

 When taken according to prescription guidelines, hydrocodone remains detectable in blood and urine for at least 24 hours following the last dose.
 However, norhydrocodone may be detected in urine for up to 72 hours, depending on dosage amounts and certain factors affecting the user–age, weight, health condition, genetics, metabolic rates, etc.

 Like other opioids, hydrocodone can be detected in hair follicles for as long as three months after the last dose.
 Hydrocodone, as well as most drugs, remain in body hair for longer than 90 days.

-Saliva may contain norhydrocodone for as long as 40 to 72 hours.
-Factors affecting saliva testing for drugs include oral pH and certain diseases such as diabetes or autoimmune disorders.
+- Saliva may contain norhydrocodone for as long as 40 to 72 hours.
+Factors affecting saliva testing for drugs include oral pH factors and certain diseases such as diabetes or autoimmune disorders.